 The “servant leader”

-What I witnessed was the best example to date in a long history of working with leaders of what many authors call the “servant leader” (Here is a good definition of a servant leader.)
+What I witnessed was the best example to date in a long history of working with leaders of what many authors call the “servant leader”.
 It was powerful to watch it unfold.
 Unspoken was a very strong contract along the lines that I have outlined.
 It was clear to me that everyone in the room, whose attention was fixed and active for three days, understood that they were left with no choice but to deliver at a high level, having been given the opportunity that the planning processes afforded them and the commitments made by their leader.

 Your route to improved performance

-As talked about in the last issue, improved performance begins with setting the right future agenda.
+As talked about in the most recent post, improved performance begins with setting the right future agenda.
 But, it is now even more clear to me that the process of setting that agenda is as important as the agenda itself in assuring that improved performance is the ultimate result.

 If you have interest in exploring how to get similar results, send us your comments or contact us to talk about how to go about this in your own organization.
 This could be done via e-mail or in a short phone call.
-To set up either one, simply send us e-mail us.
+To set up either one, simply send us an e-mail.